External Fiscal Registrars

 {

-// user greeting command with the "HelloWorld" codename
+// user greeting command with the code name "HelloWorld"

 new SupportedCommand("HelloWorld", "Greeting")